hal9000-x/android_arduino_mqtt_web-DEMO/README.md

 ## YouTube Video

-a YouTube video is available for demonstration in the link below
+A YouTube video is available for demonstration in the link below

 ```
 https://www.youtube.com/watch?v=F_7dBlITQxo